Muskantomar001/muskantomar001/README.md

 Azure solutions Architect | DevOps | Automation | Security | Kubernetes & Docker | Terraform
 <br>
 <br>
-<a href="https://www.linkedin.com/in/muskan-tomar-b3566615a/" target="_blank" rel="noreferrer">Muskan</a> is a passionate Cloud, Devops and Security Engineer from India, working at Microsoft.
+<a href="https://www.linkedin.com/in/muskan-tomar-b3566615a/" target="_blank" rel="noreferrer">Muskan</a> is a passionate Cloud, DevOps and Security Engineer from India, working at Microsoft.
 My background lies at the intersection of Site Reliability, Infrastructure Security and Software Development for over 5 years now.
 </font></h3>

 <!-- GIF -->